amoebas/silverstripe-profiler/README.md

     ./sapphire/sake dev/build
     ./profiler/patches/patch-core.sh

-Load a page with ?flush=1
+Load a page in your browser with ?flush=1

 # Usage